SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 ```
 - [ ] Go to: [Swagger UI <img src="assets/common/export.svg" width="16" height="16" style="vertical-align: top;" alt="export" />](http://localhost:8080/swagger-ui/index.html)<br>
 - [ ] Play around with **Kafka API**: `/api/kafka/publishGreetingEvent`
-- [ ] Check **Offset Explorer 3** to see that your GreetingEvent is actually published to our kafka topic
-- [ ] Verify application **stdout** logs are actually receiving the newly written kafka records
 - [ ] In **MySQLWorkbench**, verify that the Greeting you triggered via **Swagger** is written into the SQL table by running:
 ```
 SELECT *